dirkcuys/thebacklog/projects/agregore-web-apps/part-1.md

 }`
 ```

-We could fix this, but there is actually an easier way to get the text body of an function.
+We could fix this, but there is an easier way to get the text body of an function.
 Let's define the function and then get the body using `.toString`

 ```js
 async function updateSite(newPageContent){